guelzimtr/PushPlugin/README.md

 		<APP_DEFINED_JSON_DATA>
     }

+# Disclaimer

-### _This plugin is based on a deprecated repository, i.e. the original repository is no longer maintained.
+ _This plugin is based on a deprecated repository, i.e. the original repository is no longer maintained.
 Going forward additional features and bug fixes will be added to the new [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) repository._

 # Creating a chat application with Ionic and GCM